-Who is any of us to tell another person that what he or she believes is wrong?
 Somewhere in our Western culture, it has become taboo to speak about religion and suggest that a particular way of life or philosophy is incorrect.
-What a deviation from the tenants of free speech and expression!
-In this article, I take a few comments from another article I wrote to stand on their own.
-This article is about the Trinity concept.
+What a deviation from the tenants of free speech and expression.
+A few comments from another article I wrote stand on their own about the Trinity concept.

 Let's Jump into It

 The Trinity is not Biblical.
 It was made up in a council to make Christianity more easy to package and ship out over the world separating it from paganism.
 To uphold the Jewish doctrine of one God, the Christian breakaway sect stretched the minds that God is still one split into three beings.
 The three beings make one God together.
 This is confusing within itself to a non-believer.

 Risa responded to my assertion with the following:

 "While the word Trinity isn't in the Bible - neither is the word "Bible."
 So following Mormon logic the Bible doesn't exist and therefore Mormons should not believe in it."

 How, I wonder, did that become "Mormon logic" just because I did not believe the Trinity concept exists in the Bible?
 From this false idea, I was not supposed to believe in the Bible because the word Bible was not in the Bible?
 I am writing from a Latter-day Saint perspective.
 I prefer to be called a Latter-day Saint since that is what I am, not a Mormon, who is s man, not a religion, or he shouldn't be.